disruptek/lunacy/README.md

 See [the documentation for the lunacy module](https://disruptek.github.io/lunacy/lunacy.html) as generated directly from the source.

 ## Tests
-The tests use example values from the AWS documentation as above.
 ```
 $ nimble test
 ```